bbcquincy/Thermal-Camera-Redux/README.md

 # Thermal-Camera-Redux

+# NOTE: SUPPORT FOR THIS ACCOUNT WILL GO DORMANT ONCE GITHUB FORCE BLOCKS IT FOR 2FA.
+SUBSEQUENT UPDATES MAYBE HOMED ELSEWHERE.
+UPDATES WILL BE NOTED ON THE EEVBLOG FORUM.

  Topdon TC001 (and clones: Topdon TS001, InfiRay P2 Pro, MaAnt Super IR Cam, etc.) Linux thermal camera app to read and display live and offline thermal data.<br />

 Ported and updated to Linux C/C++ app based on Les Wright's 21 June 2023 PyThermalCamera Python app.<br />